LinuxTeam-teilar/diogenis/README.md

 # What is this repository for? #

-* Online Labs Registration Platformi Reborn
+* Online Labs Registration Platform Reborn
-* v0.7 (why? cause I can.Also SOAD)
+* v0.7 (why? cause I can.
+Also SOAD)

 # How do I get set up? #